datthu/infinitylabs/README.md

 ## Usage

-1. Clone the Repository:

-   git clone https://github.com/datthu/infinitylabs.git
+1. Clone the Repository from AWS Cloud shell: git clone https://github.com/datthu/infinitylabs.git cd infinitylabs
-   cd infinitylabs

 2. Initialize Terraform:
+   Ensure the Terraform is properly install as per prerequisites cd terraform
    Run the following command to initialize Terraform in your project directory: terraform init

-3. Configuration:

-   Update the variables.tf file with your desired configuration, including AWS region, container image details, and any other variables specific to your application.

-4. Terraform Plan:
+3. Terraform Validation:

-   Run a Terraform plan to check the execution plan: terraform plan
+   Run a Terraform plan to check the execution validation: terraform validate

-5. Terraform Apply:
+7. Terraform Apply:

    Apply the Terraform configuration to create the infrastructure: terraform apply

-6. Access Your Stateless Application:
+8. Access Your Stateless Application:

    After Terraform completes the deployment, it will provide information about the created resources, including the URL for your stateless application.
-Access your application using this URL.
+Access your application using this AWS URL.

-7. Terraform Destroy (Optional):
+9. Terraform Destroy (Optional):

    To tear down the infrastructure and terminate your application, run the following command: terraform destroy